Biodiversity survey – join in now

 How to take part

 Step 1: Download the easy-to-follow instructions and guides below.
-You can skip this step if you've already received one of our biodiversity survey packs.

 Step 2: Find a suitable hedge to carry out the survey and answer the questions in the workbook.
 Use our guide to help you identify the invertebrates you might find.

 Step 3: Submit your results using our simple online form.